 Let us focus on the process part and the feelings part.

 “I see you were focusing a lot on getting these blocks to make this big tower.”

 “I see you were trying hard to work out the color combinations to create this art.”

-“I saw you were shivering but you still took a dip in the pool and learnt your strokes during the swim lessons.
-That was brave of u.”
+“I saw you were shivering, but you still took a dip in the pool and learned your strokes during the swim lessons.
+That was brave of you.”

-“You have learnt how to ride your bicycle...good job.
-It wasn't easy for me too when I was a kid and my father use to teach me.
+“You have learned how to ride your bicycle...good job.
+It wasn't easy for me too when I was a kid, and my father used to teach me.
 You showed the same persistence that patience that I did in the past.”.

 The emphasis as you see changes from the final result glorification to the process that went irrespective of the result.
-In doing this we are teaching them the virtues of patience, focus, hard work and being brave.
-The means are important as the ends.
-We are bringing up our child and this very child will be shaping the future.
+In doing this, we are teaching them the virtues of patience, focus, hard work, and being brave.
+The means are necessary as the ends.
+We are bringing up our child, and this very child will be shaping the future.
 What he learns here goes a long way in what he will give to the world.